zwilder/PipeTobaccoReviews/README.md

 TO DO:
 * Go through each individual submission and save in an alternate folder a new file with the filename as 'SubmissionID' + 'Author' + 'Tobacco Blend', since this would make everything much easier to actually view.
 * Remove any stray files in the submissions - I think theres a few in there that aren't really reviews but got auto-flagged as 'Reviews'.
+* Edit the search through the subreddit to look for the word 'review' in the title instead of looking for the flair.
+A much, much better way of going about this.
+(Thanks u/FuguSandwich!)